 One advantage to having a website is that employers can quickly see what you have to offer, so they may come to you, rather than you having to come to them.
 Of course, it does take time to get well placed in the search engines, so you might have to advertise your services.
-Google's AdWords and Yahoo Search are two popular pay per click engines.
+Google's AdWords is a popular pay per click engine.
 It takes time to learn how to take the best advantage of these; after all, who wants to spend $1 or more per click to get customers if you can get away with less?

 Are you an Independent Contractor or an Employee?

 This can make a difference in how you handle your taxes.
 Make sure you understand the differences.